aydal/MAVSDK-Python/README.md

 MAVDSK-Python runs the `mavsdk_server` when `start_mavlink()` is called.
 Under the hood, this will run `mavsdk/bin/mavsdk_server`, which has to be built separately from [MAVSDK](https://github.com/mavlink/MAVSDK) and copied there.

 For more help on this step, check the [docs on how to build from source](https://mavsdk.mavlink.io/develop/en/contributing/build.html).
+Follow the steps for Building the Backend and copy mavsdk_server executable from MAVSDK/build/default/src/backend/src to MAVSDK-Python/mavsdk/bin/